Davidslv/davidslv.github.com/_posts/2015-10-05-how-to-protect-your-credentials-on-gemfile-lock.markdown

 {% endhighlight %}

-Now all you have to do is going through the all the stages of your project that need that ENV and you will be fine.
+Now all you have to do is go through all the stages of your project that need that ENV and you will be fine.

-Also since I don't know which version of you are running and in which exactly version of bundler this was introduced, if you can, then update your bundler to the latest version, I've updated mine to 1.10.6 as version 1.7.4 didn't had this feature.
+Also, you might have to update your bundler, I've updated mine to 1.10.6 as version 1.7.4 didn't had this feature.

 Thank you for reading.